Jorge-S13/Vigenere/README.md

 dotnet run apple
 ```
 The dotnet run command must be followed by a command line argument.\
 This is your cipher key.
-In the example above, the key is **“apple”**
+In the example above, the key is **“apple”**\
+If it's right.
+The program will ask you to enter the text you want to encrypt.